-Examples of Singular Nouns
+Examples of a Singular Noun

 If you look at one object and name it, you have an example of a singular noun.
 For example there is one lamp on my bookcase and one chair at my desk.
 In these examples the nouns lamp, bookcase, chair, and desk are all singular because they indicate only one.

-Here are more examples of singular nouns:
+Here are more examples of a singular noun: